Tink Hence

-Markevian "Tink" Hence (born August 6, 2002) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+Markevian "Tink" Hence (born August 6, 2002) is an American professional baseball pitcher in the St. Louis Cardinals organization.

 Amateur career

-Hence attended Watson Chapel High School in Pine Bluff, Arkansas where he played baseball.
+Hence attended Watson Chapel High School in Pine Bluff, Arkansas, where he played baseball.
 During his senior year in 2020, he pitched three innings before the season was cancelled due to the COVID-19 pandemic.
 He was selected by the St. Louis Cardinals with the 63rd overall selection of the 2020 Major League Baseball draft.
 He signed for $1.12 million, forgoing his commitment to play college baseball at the University of Arkansas.